tylerkkp/tylerkkp/README.md

 * machine learning
 * Tensorflow

-Looking forward, I am studying for more AWS certifications (next on my list are the 'Developer Associate' and 'Machine Learning Specialty' certs) and working on open source contributing.
+Looking forward, I am studying for more AWS certifications (next on my list are the 'Data Analytics Specialty' and 'Machine Learning Specialty' certs) and working on open source contributing.

 <!--
 **tylerkkp/tylerkkp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.